5 back-to-school breakfasts to boost body and brain

 Try replacing these cereals with 'slow-release' cereals – porridge oats, wholegrain cereals, homemade granola (see recipe) – which release their sugars gradually and provide a steady stream of energy to the brain.
 Ditching sugary cereals might cause some wingheing initially, but give it a go...
 I guarantee you’ll see improvements in mood and concentration and fewer sugar ‘highs and lows’.
 Best of all, you’ll save money on your weekly shop!

 If you're really short on time, you can buy microwave oats that are already portioned and ready to go.

 Slow release carbohydrate is the name of the game at breakfast, but did you know that combining carbs with protein and fats at breakfast will reduce the rate at which carbohydrate is absorbed into the bloodstream and thus help sustain kids' energy (and therefore concentration) even more?
 It doesn’t have to be fancy!
 As in most houses, breakfast at Go Faster Food on a school morning has to be quick and easy.
 Try these quick fixes:

 - Porridge with milk, nuts and fruit (see recipe for Porridge with Bananas, Toasted Walnuts and Maple Syrup)

-- Weetabix with milk, blueberries and crunchy Demerara sugar
+- Weetabix (which you can bulk buy on Amazon) with milk, blueberries and crunchy Demerara sugar

 - Poached or scrambled eggs on wholemeal toast